bigcommerce/nextjs-contentstack-starter/README.md

 ## Let's Get Started!
 <br/>

 1. Step One: ✅ You're here!
-The first step is being in this repo and hitting the "Deploy" button at the bottom of this ReadME. <br/>
+The first step is being in this repo and hitting the "Deploy" button at the bottom of this Read Me. <br/>

 2. Hit the "Deploy" button.<br/>
 ![](images/deploy.png)